mozilla/experimenter-docs/docs/jetstream/configuration.md

 # If you need Jetstream to decline to run analysis for an experiment,
 # you can set this to true.
 skip = false

+# You can override the exposure signal for the experiment if one is useful.
+# We'll default to the Nimbus exposure event if one is not specified here.
+[experiment.exposure_signal]
+name = "nimbus"
+friendly_name = "Nimbus exposure signal"
+description = "Nimbus desktop feature exposure signal" data_source = "normandy_events"
+select_expression = "event_method = 'expose' AND event_string_value = 'my_slug'"
 ```

 You should not define a `start_date` and `end_date` in your Jetstream configuration